ulixee/platform/databox/docs/Overview/Deployment.md

 You must provide a path to the entrypoint of your Databox.
 The default export of the node module needs to be an instance of a `DataboxWrapper`.

-By default, your Databox will be packaged up into a folder called `.databox` directly next to your script.
+Your Databox will be compiled into a folder called `.dbx.build` directly next to your script.
 The folder contains your rolled up script, a sourcemap, and a manifest.json file.
+These files will be Tar Gzipped into a `.dbx` file with your script name appended with `.dbx`.

-It's safe to delete this folder after your upload.
-You can also choose to output your packaged databoxes into a different location using the `--output-dir` option described below.
+It's safe to delete the build directory after your upload.
+You can also choose to build your databoxes in a different location using the `--working-dir` option described below.

 #### Ulixee CLI